 10. If the new place gives you a funny feeling, don’t be afraid to back out, even if it’s last minute.

-Don’t be shy about saying no. You have to live here, after all, and if you’re not happy at home it will affect your personal and even your professional life.
-The last think you want to happen is getting stuck in a one-year lease with a roommate who seems eager to be a little too friendly.
+Don’t be shy about saying no. You have to live here, after all.
+If you’re not happy at home it will affect your personal and even your professional life.
+The last thing you want to happen is getting stuck in a one-year lease with a roommate who seems eager to be a little too friendly.
 If it feels weird already, it’s only going to get worse.

 Trust me on that one.